esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 But here's the full passage, and it matters:

-> "You see, at just the right time, when we were still powerless, love came for the lost.
-Very rarely will anyone die for a righteous person, though for a good person someone might possibly dare to die.
-But love demonstrates itself in this: While we were still in our broken patterns, restoration came for us.
-Since we have now been made right, how much more shall we be saved through this.
-For if, while we were opposed to what's real, we were reconciled through death, how much more, having been reconciled, shall we be saved through life!"
+> "When we were utterly helpless, Christ came at just the right time and died for us sinners.
+Now, most people would not be willing to die for an upright person, though someone might perhaps be willing to die for a person who is especially good.
+But God showed his great love for us by sending Christ to die for us while we were still sinners.
+And since we have been made right in God's sight by the blood of Christ, he will certainly save us from God's condemnation.
+For since our friendship with God was restored by the death of his Son while we were still his enemies, we will certainly be saved through the life of his Son."
 >
-> — Romans 5:6-10 (The Message)
+> — Romans 5:6-10 (NLT)

 Four words describe where we were when love came: powerless, lost, broken, opposed.